KoloB87/chronology-mod/README.md

 ﻿# Chronology mod for Victoria 2 game from Paradox Interactive.
- Now it's only in Russian.
+It's only in Russian.
+Idea from Vladimir Sverzhin's book "Triple-head eagle"